Nancy O’Dell Leaves ‘Entertainment Tonight’ After Co-Hosting The Show Business News Program For 9 Years

 Her last day was August 2.

-At the end of her final ET shift, she prefaced her departure on air by talking about her work history and other matters.
+At the end of her final ET show, she prefaced her departure on air by talking about her work history and other matters.
 And, like the consummate broadcaster she is, Nancy also included the entire transcript of her final words said on Entertainment Tonight in an Instagram post.

 She began by telling her audiences in both places that she is “excited” about her next chapter.
 Nancy called herself a “small-town, grateful girl from Myrtle Beach, S.C.”

-She then thanked a number of colleagues, including her predecessor as well as her current television partner.
+She then thanked a number of colleagues, including her predecessor, as well as her current television partner.
 The 55-year-old talent also reminded everyone that she had put in nearly a quarter of a century doing what she has done daily on ET and, before that, Access Hollywood.

 As she signed off, Nancy gave a hint about what’s next for this ambitious person.